vamen/poorna/README.md

 The Idea of this project is to reduce **TOT** (turn arround time) by
 - Reduce independent componet.(queues,schedulers,etl jobs) and combine them into single modular project,
 - switch between Distributed computing and single system computing. (whats the point running a job in cluster with 20 nodes when data is in kbs. (this happens a lot with ancillary data associated with main data)).
-- Still thinks.
+- Still thinking.
 (Ideas are welcome and appriciated).